 Do you have any similarities and differences between Django and Rails to share?
 I’d love to hear from you.

-😅 And no, I’m not “switching” from Rails and Ruby, but I did enjoy working with Python and Django.
+😅 And no, I’m not “switching” from Rails and Ruby, but I did enjoy working with Python, Django, and Postgres!

 Thanks for reading.